myFavShrimp/arc/README.md

 #### Conditional Execution

-The `when` predicate can be used to conditionally run tasks based on previous task states or results:
+The `when` predicate can be used to conditionally run tasks based on previous task states or results.

 ```lua
 tasks["check_nginx"] = {